 - Job boards and social media: Post your internship on popular job boards like Indeed, LinkedIn, and specialized internship platforms like InternMatch.
 Share the opportunity on your social media channels to reach a broader audience.

 - Company website: Create a dedicated careers page on your website.
-Homebase's Hiring & Onboarding feature can help you manage job postings and track applicants efficiently.
+Use the Hiring & Onboarding tools on Homebase to help you manage job postings and track applicants efficiently.

 Interviews are your chance to get to know the candidates beyond their resumes.
 Focus on cultural fit and potential, not just skills.